ajthinking/archetype/readme.md

 ```

 ### Artisan demo command
 So what can we build with this package?
-A command ```php artisan file:demo``` is supplied just to showcase some practical use cases.
-Check out the source [here](src/Commands/DemoCommand.php) and build your own!
+A command ```php artisan file:demo``` is supplied to showcase some possible use cases.
+Check out the source [here](src/Commands/DemoCommand.php) and add your own :rocket:

 <img src="docs/DemoCommand.png" width="600px">

-### Build your own templates
+### Template engine
 Let's make a snippet for a method we want to insert.
 Start by creating a file `storage/php-file-manipulator/snippets/my-stuff.php` like shown below.
 In the file, we put our template code including any encapsuling constructs (in our case we will have to put a class since methods only exists inside classes).
 Name anything you want to be configurable with a handle for instance `'___TARGET_CLASS___'`.
 Even your snippet name itself may be a handle as long as it is unique.

 ```php